London Borough of Ealing

-The London Borough of Ealing (/ˈiːlɪŋ/) is a London borough in West London.
-It comprises seven major towns: Acton (W3), Ealing (W5, W13, NW10), Greenford (UB6), Hanwell (W7), Northolt (UB5), Perivale (UB6) and Southall (UB1, UB2).
+The London Borough of Ealing (/ˈiːlɪŋ/) is a London borough in London, England.
+It comprises the districts of Acton, Ealing, Greenford, Hanwell, Northolt, Perivale and Southall.
 With a population of 367,100 inhabitants, it is the third most populous London borough.

-Ealing is the third largest London borough in population and eleventh largest in area, covering part of West London and a small part of Northwest London.
+Ealing is the third largest London borough in population and eleventh largest in area, covering part of west London and a small part of north-west London.
 It bridges Inner and Outer London.
-Ealing's administrative centre is in Ealing Broadway.
+Its administrative centre is in Ealing Broadway.
 Ealing London Borough Council is the local authority.

-Ealing has long been known as the "Queen of the Suburbs" due to its many parks and tree-lined streets; the term was coined in 1902 by Ealing's borough surveyor, Charles Jones.
-This is reflected by the tree emblem seen on the Ealing Council logo and Ealing's coat of arms.
+Ealing has long been known as the "Queen of the Suburbs" due to its many parks and tree-lined streets; the term was coined in 1902 by borough surveyor Charles Jones.
+This is reflected by the tree emblem on its council logo and its coat of arms.

-Location

-The London Borough of Ealing borders the London Borough of Hillingdon to the west, the London Borough of Harrow and London Borough of Brent to the north, the London Borough of Hammersmith and Fulham to the east and the London Borough of Hounslow to the south.

-The modern London borough was formed in 1965 under the London Government Act 1963.
-At the same time, the act abolished several local councils, some of which had covered areas now covered by the newly created London borough of Ealing.
-These were: the Municipal Borough of Ealing (which included Ealing, Greenford, Hanwell, Perivale, Tyford Abbey and Northolt), the Municipal Borough of Southall and the Municipal Borough of Acton.

-Ealing is also the primary setting for The Sarah Jane Adventures, being the location of Sarah Jane Smith's home.

 Within the borough are two garden suburbs, Brentham Garden Suburb and Bedford Park.
 330 hectares within the borough are designated as part of the Metropolitan Green Belt.

+The neighbouring boroughs are (clockwise from north): Harrow, Brent, Hammersmith and Fulham, Hounslow and Hillingdon.

+History

+A local government district called Ealing was created in 1863.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.
+Ealing was then incorporated to become a municipal borough in 1901.
+The borough was significantly enlarged in 1926, when it absorbed the neighbouring urban districts of Greenford and Hanwell, and in 1928, when it absorbed the parish of Northolt.

+The London Borough of Ealing was created in 1965 under the London Government Act 1963, covering the combined area of the former boroughs of Ealing, Acton and Southall.
+The area was transferred from Middlesex to Greater London to become one of the 32 London Boroughs.